Aeons (Esprit D'Air album): Critical reception

 Aeons received positive notices from music publications.
 Devolution Magazine called the album "technically right on point", praising its "beautifully constructed melodies", and wrote that it "marks another step forward for one of metal's most consistent acts".

 Metal Hammer highlighted the single "Chronos" as having "a touch of the symphonic... a healthy dose of power metal and even a bit of traditional Japanese instrumentation", calling it "an exhilarating sprint of a track" that "leaves lofty expectations for new album Aeons".

 The singles "Chronos" and "Silver Leaf" were also voted by Metal Hammer readers as the best new metal tracks of the week.

 Chaoszine gave the album five stars, praising its atmosphere, production, and songwriting, and described it as "a masterpiece from start to finish".

 Dead Rhetoric gave Aeons a positive review, praising its blend of genres and cohesive flow — concluding that Aeons is "more streamlined than some previous releases" while still showcasing "a progressive and innovative spirit".

 Aeons also received a favourable review from Angry Metal Guy, with the reviewer noting that the album “is built around alternative metal filtered through an anthemic, rock-oriented quality”.
 Overall, the review concluded that “the positives ultimately outweigh its stumbles”, describing Aeons as "an entertaining, tight bundle of melodic genre-defying goodness".

 MusicWaves awarded Aeons a 5/5 rating, praising its blend of power metal, prog metal, and alternative metal influences.
 The review highlighted the album's strong sense of melody and emotional depth, noting the balance between darker, heavier passages and more delicate moments such as the piano sections in "Shadow of Time" and the ballad "Stardust".
 The critic also praised Kai's vocal performance as versatile and expressive, describing it as central to the album’s emotional impact.
 The publication wrote that Aeons demonstrates a stronger cohesion than the band's previous releases, calling it "a perfect blend of darkness and rage, hope and white magic", and concluding that Esprit D'Air is "a band to be reckoned with."

+According to MyGlobalMind, the album explores themes such as the passage of time, recurring human mistakes, and the transformation of despair into hope.